What's your name?

 The 9 Truths About Online Shoppers

 Buyer psychology changes based on what’s being purchased.
-For example, the selection criteria for buying an electric toothbrush is quite different from what we use when choosing men’s woolen running shoes.
+For example, the selection criteria for buying an electric toothbrush is quite different from what we use when choosing a new dishwasher, or men’s woolen running shoes.

 But after running 100s of marketing experiments 🧪 we’ve seen a set of selection criteria that repeat across a huge range of consumer products.